avliu/BLA_Application_2/details.md

 Contains all code related to calculating table cells.
 To fill in all cells (“update_all”), we calculate them column by column (“update_layer”).
 The methodology for filling a column is as follows.

-For a given column, we will calculate every possible permutation of picks leading up to that column recursively (“recursive”).
+For a given column, we will calculate every possible permutation of picks leading up to that column recursively (“find_permutation”).
 For example, suppose the given column is column #3.
 Some permutations of picks leading up to column 3 are:

 1. Seed 1 gets pick 1, seed 2 gets pick 2
 2. Seed 2 gets pick 1, seed 1 gets pick 2